Auburn Rotary Club Project

 Starting out as an annual club project, the Hickory Dickory Park club clean-up effort is now a standing Rotary committee as part of the club's community service committees.
 Park-improvement projects include planting new trees and shrubs, remulching play and landscaping areas, cleaning playground equipment, and general park repairs.

-The club's most recent work day was in May 2011, during which club members replinished mulch in the playground's three primary play areas and sprayed protective treatment on all wood services.
+Each year club members replenish mulch in the playground's three primary play areas and sprayed protective treatment on all wooden playground equipment.

 Learn about other Auburn Rotary Service Projects.